ablab/IsoQuant/README.md

         conda install -c isoquant isoquant

 *   If installing manually, you will need Python3, [gffutils](https://pythonhosted.org/gffutils/installation.html), [pysam](https://pysam.readthedocs.io/en/latest/index.html), [pyfaidx](https://pypi.org/project/pyfaidx/), [biopython](https://biopython.org/) and some other common Python libraries to be installed.
 See `requirements.txt` for details.
+You will also need to have [minimap2](https://github.com/lh3/minimap2) to be in your `$PATH` variable.

 *   To run IsoQuant on raw FASTQ/FASTA files use the following command